-UK Biobank's database, which now also includes genetic data for all participants and the heart, body, brain, neck artery and bone scans from over 70,000 participants, is globally accessible to approved researchers who are undertaking health-related research that is in the public interest.
+UK Biobank's database, which now also includes genetic data for all participants and the heart, body, brain, neck artery and bone scans from over 85,000 participants, is globally accessible to approved researchers who are undertaking health-related research that is in the public interest.

-While taking part in UK Biobank is not intended to help you directly, it should give future generations a much better chance of living their lives free of diseases that disable and kill.
-UK Biobank's research resource is a major contributor to the advancement of modern medicine and treatment, enabling better understanding of the prevention, diagnosis and treatment of a wide range of serious and life-threatening illnesses - including cancer, heart disease and stroke.
+UK Biobank's research resource is a major contributor to the advancement of modern medicine and treatment, enabling better understanding of the prevention, diagnosis and treatment of a wide range of serious and life-threatening illnesses - including cancer, heart diseases and stroke.
+While taking part in UK Biobank is not intended to help you directly, it should give future generations a much better chance of living their lives free of diseases that disable and kill

 UK Biobank is generously supported by its founding funders the Medical Research Council and Wellcome, as well as the Department of Health and Social Care, the British Heart Foundation and Cancer Research UK.
-The organisation has over 200 dedicated members of staff, based in multiple locations across the UK.